BreakerBots/BreakerBotsWebsite/README.md

   - `images/` contains every image on the website
   - `includes/` contains all of the pug files that are used by other pug files.
 Things like the header and footer
   - `pages/` contains every page on the website.
 If you add a new page make sure to add it to `server.js` (see below)
-  - `resources/` contains all sass (`.scss`) and javascript (`.js`) files, note that these files do not get used directly and compile into `dist/` (see below)
+  - `assets/` contains all sass (`.scss`) and javascript (`.js`) files, note that these files do not get used directly and compile into `dist/` (see below)
 - `server.js` is the javascript that runs locally (when serving) or on the server (when deployed)
 - `webpack.config.js` contains all the configuration for Webpack (this shouldn't have to be edited much)
-- `dist/` contains all the compiled versions of files inside `resources/` after running `npm run compile`, or `npm run deploy`.
-This folder does not get pushed to github.
+- `dist/` contains all the compiled versions of files inside `assets/` after compiling.
+This folder does not get pushed to github or google cloud
 - `node_modules/` contains all of these installed node dependences (when you do `npm install`).
-This folder does not get pushed to github.
+This folder does not get pushed to github or google cloud.